HomeReady And Home Possible Income Limits: Do You Qualify For These Loans?

-We’ll walk you through the benefits of low down payment options, explore the requirements and explain all the steps you’ll need to be able to apply for this type of mortgage.
+We’ll walk you through the benefits of these two loan options, explore the requirements and explain all the steps you’ll need to be able to apply for this type of mortgage.

-For the purpose of this post, when we say “low down payment loans,” we’re talking about conventional loans that offer lower down payment requirements than FHA Loans.
+HomeReady and Home Possible can offer lower down payments requirements than other types of loans, speeding up your journey to homeownership.
 These loans also offer lower mortgage insurance requirements, increasing the access for low-income buyers to get approved for a home loan.

 A lower down payment also means you can purchase a home without having to save for a large down payment.
 You can use alternative credit to help you qualify.
 This is ideal if you don’t have the best credit score and need to work to build it.